 New to 2016, Jimmy’s added a “Turning Japanese” section of their drink menu, inspired by their trip that year.
 Included on this is “Morning Droplets of Dew on Frozen Grapes” (sake, gin, yuzu dry, and bianco vermouths) and Japanese whisky.

 We recommend the Azumi HaiBall.

 If you want beer, head to HOPS.
 They offer 200+ bottles and plenty drafts in their modern basement digs.
-HOPS also has delicious bar food, great for soaking up any extra alcohol putting you right to bed.
+HOPS also has delicious bar food, great for soaking up any extra alcohol and putting you right to bed.

 For the true Aspen experience, order a round of truffle fries and a bottle of Veuve Clicquot for the table.